 147. The C&L Defendants knew the true nature of the facts as the C&L Defendants relationship with Defendant Cooper, Lindley, Jensen and Belka was continuous and dated as far back as 1981.
 Moreover, the C&L Defendants were engaged to provide accounting services for several of the First Pension related entities and through such engagements learned of materially adverse facts.
-Amongst the facts learned by the C&L Defendants were the following facts which were integral to understanding the existence and extent of the fraud being perpetrated by defendants on plaintiffs: (1) Defendant Cooper was misapplying trust funds in connection his mortgage servicing business; (2) Defendant Cooper had financed the organization and operation of VestCorp and First Pension; (3) while under Defendant Cooper's control VestCorp was buying trust deeds on behalf of its accountholders from Continental in a series of affiliated party transactions; (4) Defendant Cooper, Belka, Jensen and Lindley had transformed VestCorp into VestCorp Securities and had changed the services provided to plaintiffs from investment manager to broker-dealer; (5) Defendant Cooper, Belka, Jensen and Lindley were changing ownership of the operational companies VestCorp, VestCorp Securities, First Pension amongst themselves; (6) that the Accountholder Class' trust deed loans had been merged into BMF 1; (7) that BMF Mortgage Income Fund was being organized to allow Accountholder Class trust deed loans to be merged into a publicly registered and qualified fund; and (8) that Defendant Cooper had misappropriated funds entrusted to L.B.
+Amongst the facts learned by the C&L Defendants were the following facts which were integral to understanding the existence and extent of the fraud being perpetrated by defendants on plaintiffs: (1) Defendant Cooper was misapplying trust funds in connection his mortgage servicing business; (2) Defendant Cooper had financed the organization and operation of VestCorp and First Pension; (3) while under Defendant Cooper's control VestCorp was buying trust deeds on behalf of its accountholders from Continental in a series of affiliated party transactions; (4) Defendant Cooper, Belka, Jensen and Lindley had transformed VestCorp into VestCorp Securities and had changed the services provided to plaintiffs from investment manager to broker-dealer; (5) Defendant Cooper, Belka, Jensen and Lindley were changing ownership of the operational companies VestCorp, VestCorp Securities, First Pension amongst themselves; (6) that the Accountholder Class' trust deed loans had been merged into BMF 1; (7) that BMF Mortgage Income Fund was being organized to allow Accountholder Class trust deed loans to be merged into a publicly registered and gualified fund; and (8) that Defendant Cooper had misappropriated funds entrusted to L.B.
 Mortgage Servicing while that company was servicing trust deeds on behalf of the Accountholder Class.
 With this information and a detailed understanding of Defendant Cooper's business activities, the C&L Defendants knew or were reckless in not knowing of the underlying fraud.
 Despite having such knowledge the C&L Defendants continued to perform accounting services detailed herein which was essential to the on-going fraud.

 148. Moreover, the Accountholder and BMF 100 Classes were told on several occasions that the Defendant Coopers & Lybrand was providing accounting services to the First Pension Defendants' entities responsible for the fraud perpetrated on them.

-This information was conveyed to the Accountholder and BMF 100 Classes or government officials with the intent of inducing the belief in the Accountholder and BMF
+This information was conveyed to the Accountholder and BMF 100 Classes or government officials with the intent of inducing the belief in the Accountholder and BMF to sell its services to the Accountholder and BMF 100 Classes specifically listed

-100 Classes that the C&L Defendants were confirming the financial performance of the First Pension Defendants' companies.
-For example, the sales brochure that was used to sell its services to the Accountholder and BMF 100 Classes specifically listed Defendant Coopers & Lybrand as a reference.
-In addition, when investors asked for company financial statements, the Defendants Cooper, Belka, Lindley and Jensen used the C&L Defendants auditor role to provide comfort to them.
-Moreover, the First Pension/VestCorp newsletter made specific reference to the C&L Defendants being VestCorp's auditor:
+100 Classes that the C&L Defendants were confirming the financial performance of the company financial statements, the Defendants Cooper, Belka, Lindley and Jensen used the C&L Defendants auditor role to provide comfort to them.
+Moreover, the First